sarthakmandal237/Network-Security-Internship-DRDO/README.md

-Internship at DRDO SAG Lab - Network Security

-I had the incredible opportunity to complete an internship at the Defence Research and Development Organisation (DRDO), SAG Lab, New Delhi, focusing on Network Security.
-This experience provided me with practical knowledge in securing network infrastructures and mitigating potential threats.
-Below is a summary of the key concepts and skills I gained during my internship:

-Key Learnings

-1. OSI Model Layers

-In-depth understanding of the OSI Model, including all 7 layers and their role in network communication.

-2. SSL/TLS Protocols

-Implemented Secure Socket Layer (SSL) and Transport Layer Security (TLS) protocols to enhance network security.

-Gained insights into their importance in ensuring secure communication over networks.

-3. Diffie-Hellman Key Exchange Algorithm

-Studied and understood the Diffie-Hellman Key Exchange Algorithm used for securely exchanging cryptographic keys over a public channel.

-4. Nmap (Network Mapper)

-Conducted network scanning using Nmap to identify open ports and detect vulnerabilities in wired and wireless networks.

-Learned the inner workings of the Nmap protocol and its role in vulnerability assessment.

-5. Wired Network Simulations

-Performed various wired network simulations using Cisco Packet Tracer, including:

-Static Routing with Four Routers.

-Dynamic Routing using Routing Information Protocol (RIP).

-VLAN Configuration using CLI commands.

-6. Wireless Sensor Networks (WSN)

-Gained an understanding of Wireless Sensor Networks and their importance in secure communication.

-7. Wireless Network Simulations

-Worked on wireless network simulations involving:

-Creating Wireless Network Topologies.

-Simulating Wormhole Attack.

-Simulating Blackhole Attack.

----

-This internship has significantly enhanced my skills in network security, equipping me with a deeper understanding of both wired and wireless networks, and the ability to assess and mitigate potential threats.
-I am excited to apply this knowledge to future projects and opportunities!
+# Internship at SAG Lab, DRDO New Delhi - Network Security

+## Overview
+During my internship at the **Scientific Analysis Group (SAG) Lab**, **Defence Research and Development Organisation (DRDO)**, New Delhi, I had the opportunity to work on critical projects that contributed to advancements in the field of network security.
+This experience equipped me with practical knowledge of network protocols, security measures, and both wired and wireless network simulations.
+Below are some of the key areas I worked on during my internship.

+## Key Learnings & Contributions

+### OSI Model Layers
+- **Overview**:
+  Gained in-depth understanding of the seven OSI layers and their role in network communication and security.
+- **Security Focus**:
+  Emphasized securing layers 3 (Network Layer), 4 (Transport Layer), and 7 (Application Layer) using modern encryption and security protocols.

+### SSL/TLS (Secure Sockets Layer/Transport Layer Security)
+- **SSL**:
+  Implemented SSL protocols to establish encrypted links between servers and clients.
+- **TLS**:
+  Worked with advanced TLS protocols to enhance network security, ensuring data privacy and integrity during communication.

+### Diffie-Hellman Key Exchange Algorithm
+- **Overview**:
+  Studied and applied the Diffie-Hellman algorithm to securely exchange cryptographic keys over an insecure network.

+### Nmap (Network Mapper)
+- **Vulnerability Assessment**:
+  Conducted comprehensive network scans using Nmap to identify vulnerabilities and map out networks for security assessments.
+- **Nmap Working Protocol**:
+  Gained insights into Nmap’s functionality, including its various scanning techniques (TCP, UDP, SYN scans) and how it operates across different network layers.

+### Wireless Sensor Networks (WSNs)
+- **Network Security**:
+  Explored security challenges and potential attacks in wireless sensor networks (WSNs), focusing on ensuring communication integrity and resilience against attacks.

+### Wired Network Simulations
+- **Static Routing (Four Routers in Cisco Packet Tracer)**:
+  Configured static routing for a network topology involving four routers, ensuring optimal data flow and network stability.
+- **Dynamic Routing (Routing Information Protocol - RIP)**:
+  Simulated dynamic routing using RIP in Cisco Packet Tracer, automating route advertisement and optimizing network performance.
+- **VLAN Configuration using CLI in Cisco Packet Tracer**:
+  Implemented VLAN segmentation using CLI commands in Cisco Packet Tracer to enhance network management and security.

+### Wireless Network Simulations
+- **Wireless Network Topology**:
+  Created and simulated wireless network topologies, focusing on optimizing communication and data flow within wireless infrastructures.
+- **Wormhole Attack Simulation**:
+  Simulated a wormhole attack to understand its impact on wireless networks and devised countermeasures.
+- **Blackhole Attack Simulation**:
+  Simulated a blackhole attack in wireless networks and implemented strategies to mitigate the damage caused by such attacks.

+## Certification
+I successfully completed the internship and received certification from DRDO, marking a significant milestone in my career in network security.